padrinobook/padrinobook/01-introduction.md

   and educational way.

-In this project I will explain difficult language constructs in Ruby - but don't assume that I will explain them in every way.
+In this book I will be assuming some Ruby knowledge and will not be explaining every last detail, I will however explain Padrino specific coding techniques.

 #### Git